DblK/tinshop/README.md

 - [X] You can specify custom titledb to be merged with official one
 - [X] Auto-watch for mounted directories
 - [X] Add filters path for shop
+- [X] Check NSP if verified or not

 ## Filtering